 Purpose: The information is used to assess and monitor the financial condition of parent holding companies.

-The report was initiated as the FR Y 9 in 1978.
+The report was initiated as the FR Y-9 in 1978.
 In 1985, the report was revised to parallel the Report of Condition and Income (Call Report) for commercial banks, and in June 1986, it was extensively revised and split into two reports: FR Y 9LP (parent-company-only statements) and FR Y 9C (consolidated statements).
 In September 1990, a cash flow statement was added to the FR Y-9LP.
-In keeping with the revisions to the filing criteria for the FR Y-9C, the asset-size threshold for filing the FR Y-9LP was increased from $150 million to $500 million, effective with the March 2006, report date.
+In keeping with the revisions to the filing criteria for the FR Y-9C, the asset-size threshold for filing the FR Y-9LP was increased from $150 million to $500 million, effective with the March 2006, report date and from $500 million to $1 billion, effective with the March 2015 report date.
 Consistent with the Call Report, the content and structure of this report are frequently revised in consideration of developments in the banking industry and changes in supervisory, regulatory, and analytical needs.
 This report is required under Regulation Y and the Bank Holding Company Act of 1956 as amended.
 The Dodd-Frank Wall Street Reform and Consumer Protection Act (the Dodd-Frank Act) was enacted into law on July 21, 2010.
 Title III of the Dodd-Frank Act abolished the Office of Thrift Supervision (OTS) and transferred all former OTS authorities (including rulemaking) related to SLHCs to the Federal Reserve effective as of July 21, 2011.
 The Federal Reserve also became responsible for the consolidated supervision of SLHCs beginning July 21, 2011.
 During 2011, the Board finalized its proposal exempting a limited number of SLHCs from regulatory reporting using the Board's existing regulatory reports and providing a two year phase-in approach for regulatory reporting for all other SLHCs beginning March 31, 2012.